nest/ode-toolbox/doc/index.rst

    <img src="https://raw.githubusercontent.com/clinssen/ode-toolbox/merge_shape_ode_concepts-dev/doc/fig/eq_analysis_2.png" alt="Dependency graph with membrane potential and excitatory and gap junction kernels marked green" width="720" height="383">

 The analytic solution for all green nodes is computed in the form of a propagator matrix.
-See the section :ref:"Computing the propagator matrix" for more details.
+See the section :ref:`Computing the propagator matrix` for more details.

 Numeric solver selection criteria
 ---------------------------------